Postgraduate Virtual Open Day 18 July 2018

 This course is also available as a Distance Learning Option

 There is a growing recognition that mental health, mental illness and treatment/care are situated within socio-cultural contexts.
-Cultural factors such as belief systems, values, norms, practices and traditions impact on the risk and resilience towards developing mental health problems and suicidal behaviours.
+Cultural factors such as belief systems, values, RELIGION norms, practices and traditions impact on the risk and resilience towards developing mental health problems and suicidal behaviours.
 Furthermore, current phenomena such as globalisation and large scale displacements of populations create new strengths and vulnerabilities in mental health.

 Stigma, discrimination, social injustice, health inequalities and resource availability all prevent access to appropriate mental health care.
 Mental health services must reflect the cultural diversity of populations and improve cultural competence and responsiveness to address these issues.